Taechai/Taechai/README.md

-🛋️ Lazy potato, but make it AI-powered! 🤖 I build smart stuff so I can work less and let the machines do the heavy lifting.
+A Lazy potato, but make it AI-powered!
+I build smart stuff so I can work less and let the machines do the heavy lifting.
 Industry 4.0, robotics, and data science keep me busy (when I’m not napping).
-Let’s automate life! 🚀

 # 💻 Tech Stack: